-St Andrew’s is proud to be acknowledged as one of the most innovative Office 365 schools in New Zealand.
+St Andrew’s is proud to be acknowledged as one of the most innovative Microsoft 365 schools in New Zealand.
 We have also embraced collaboration with cloud-based technology.

 We are now finding that students in Years 6 are increasingly choosing to bring their own device too, and this is welcomed.
 However, this is not mandatory, and class devices appropriate for all corresponding year levels from Year 6 and below are available.

 We are committed to applying technology widely to learning, linking with external experts, supporting collaborative learning, developing digital media and information literacy skills, and ensuring that technology is used to authentically and creatively to enrich students’ learning.

 In 2017 we introduced a new coding curriculum for Year 7–8 students.
 The Preparatory School Senior Syndicate uses programs to write both simple and complex programs, design games, and automate processes and procedures.